 With Android 11, Google is making seamless updates mandatory for all manufacturers.
 Seamless updates ensure that you're able to use your phone when an OTA update is installing, preventing downtime.
 The feature was introduced with Android 7.0 Nougat, but a key holdout was Samsung.

-Seamless updates rely on two partitions to minimize the downtime when installing an update.
-Say you're currently using partition A and you just received an OTA update on your phone.
-The update is then downloaded and unpacked into partition B, and installed in the background while you continue to use your phone.
+Seamless updates rely on two partitions to minimize downtime when installing an update.
+Say you're currently using partition A, and you just received an OTA update on your phone.
+The update is then downloaded and unpacked into partition B and installed in the background while you continue to use your phone.
 When you restart your phone, it boots into partition B — which has the new update.

 This system also ensures that there's a fallback should an OTA update not install correctly for whatever reason.
 So in the above scenario, if the update in partition B fails to boot, the system will fall back to the older build that's still in partition A. Because of the inherent benefits on offer, most manufacturers already switched to seamless updates several years ago.

 Samsung was the only brand continuing to use the older system, and with Android 11, it will have to make the switch.
-The caveat here is that the rule is only valid for devices running Android 11 out of the box, so current Samsung phones are unlikely to offer seamless updates.
-But the Galaxy S30 series and other Samsung phones in 2021 will include the feature.
+The caveat here is that the rule is only valid for devices running Android 11 out of the box, so if you're using the Galaxy S21 or any of the 2021 Galaxy A devices from Samsung, the feature is enabled out of the box.

-Google is also offloading more update modules to the Play Store, so security and privacy fixes can be delivered like app updates instead of a full system update.
-Google says it added 12 new modules that can be updated directly from the Play Store, and it should make it that much easier to deliver updates to core OS components without needing to go through phone makes and carriers.
+Google is also offloading more update modules to the Play Store to deliver security and privacy fixes like app updates instead of a full system update.
+Google says it added 12 new modules that can be updated directly from the Play Store, and it should make it that much easier to deliver updates to core OS components without needing to go through phone makers and carriers.

 What else is new in Android 11?

-As is the case with every new version of Android, there are dozens of features that make the overall experience smoother.
-With Android 11, that includes polished animations and smoother transitions, and with the rise of high refresh rate panels, you should see a more optimized interface regardless of whatever phone you're using.
+As is the case with every new Android version, dozens of features make the overall experience smoother.
+Android 11 includes polished animations and smoother transitions, and with the rise of high refresh rate panels, you should see a more optimized interface regardless of whatever phone you're using.